 Talbott Lumber (Stone), Disney's Hotel, Starr Funeral Home (brick)

-Deborah Disney's Hotel and 'tavern' 1830s to 1860.
-8304 & 8298 Main St. Posts HERE.
-HABS HERE
+Deborah Disney's Hotel and 'tavern' [on plaque} 1830s to 1860.
+8304 & 8298 Main St. Blog post HERE.
+HABS HERE.
+Now: Gramps Attic Books

-Second Firehouse 1923-1938 8316 Main St. Originally two large doors for the fire engines and open second floor balcony.
-Book: Remembrances of Passing Days: A History of Ellicott City and Its Fire Department by B.H.
+Second Firehouse 1923-1938 8316 Main St. Picture after 1927 changes, and 1955 picture from book: Remembrances of Passing Days: A History of Ellicott City and Its Fire Department by B.H.
 Shipley, William F. Klingaman.
 1997.

 Brick part of building on the right was Mrs. Disney's office.
-8321 Main St. building now: Barber shop.
-8334 Main St. 8329 Main 1860 Shoemaker Country (Blue) Now: Made on Main.
-8374 Main St. Dr. Owings home and office for short time, now a dentist Bowman.
+8358 Main Now: Made on Main.
+8374 Main St. Dr. Owings home and office for short time, now: empty.
 Third firehouse 1938-1997 now: Wine Bin (at far end before log cabin).
-HERE , then log cabin.

 8398 Court Ave Mrs. Disney's office for her hotel mentioned in the post HERE.
 Now: Sunflower Trading Co.

-Aubergine by Jan Kirsh 2018
+"Aubergine" by Jan Kirsh 2018

 Firehouse since 1998 - Ellicott City Volunteer Fire Department 4150 Montgomery Road (by Rt 29 exit and Old Columbia Rd into Main St. EC).
 Large model train display for Christmas every year.